 6. Do Not Assume When It Comes to Injuries

 Lots of drivers who experience minor injuries on the scene later find that they received more severe injuries when their aches become more noticeable and require medical intervention.
 When small injuries go untreated, they potentially will become debilitating.
 If you have any symptoms, it is best to get a check-up to avoid long-term complications.

 7. Don’t Forget Legal Representation If Found Liable

 If you find that you are facing legal or financial culpability, most especially if a person received a severe injury or death, never try to handle it on your own.
 Call our office to utilize our expertise so that you are represented legally.
-Car crash evidence and witness statements often need to be re-evaluated when they do not fit the gathered evidence.
+Car crash evidence and what not to do after a car accident of witness statements often need to be re-evaluated when they do not fit the gathered evidence.

 Drivers should be aware that the statute of limitations for property damage, personal injury or wrongful death under Texas statute 16.003a(b) is two years, so a driver who does not document the scene could easily forget crucial details in that period.
 Providing the evidence you have will protect you and allow the professionals to handle a lawsuit.

 A person is killed every two hours and 25 minutes in car accidents.
 If you are one of those injured every two minutes and seven seconds in auto accidents in Texas, following these seven tips will protect you from unjustified legal charges or unfounded financial responsibility.